-Their father, Wesley took them on the road as an exhibition, and they soon became a star attraction.
-Donnie and Ronnie have 9 siblings, and family support has been a key element in their quality of life.
+Their father, Wesley, took them on the road as an exhibition, and they soon became a star attraction.
+Donnie and Ronnie have nine siblings, and family support has been a key element in their quality of life.

-As for being 2 minds, sharing one body, Jim, Ronnie and Donnie’s younger brother, whom they also live with says: “They’re one body, but very much two human beings.”
+As for being two minds sharing one body, Jim, Ronnie and Donnie’s younger brother, whom they also live with, says: “They’re one body, but very much two human beings.”

 Jim also shared that doctors expected them to die the first day they were born, and the brothers have amazed everyone with their longevity.